A Modular Graph-Native Query Optimization Framework: Experiments

-In this section, we present two case studies to demonstrate the effectiveness of \gopt~ in optimizing \patrels.

-\stitle{Money Mule Detection.} \gopt~ has been adopted in \gs~\cite{graphscope} as the default query optimizer for \patrels, and has been widely deployed in production at Alibaba.
-We present a real fraud detection application in this case study.
-In fraud detection, one of the most common fraud patterns is the \textit{money mule} pattern, where a fraudster transfers money to a money mule, who then transfers the money to another money mule, and so on, until the money is withdrawn by another fraudster.
-This can be formulated as a s-t path problem in \patrel: Given two sets of fraudsters $S_1$ and $S_2$ and the hop number $k$, we aim to find all the money transformation paths between the fraudsters in $S_1$ and $S_2$ with the specified hop number.
-This can be written in Cypher as follows:
+\gopt~with \gs~ backend is widely deployed in production at Alibaba.
+This case study focuses on its application in fraud detection.
+Fraudsters transfer funds through multiple intermediaries before another fraudster withdraws the money.
+This problem can be described as an s-t path in \patrel, with the Cypher query as follows:

-Searching for such paths in a large-scale graph is challenging, as it may involve a large number of intermediate results.
-There are two most commonly used approaches to solve this problem: The first one is single-direction expansion, which starts the traversal from vertices in $S_1$, expanding $k$ hops, and then applying a filter to ensure that the end vertices are contained within the set $S_2$.
-The second one is bidirectional search, which begins traversal from $S_1$ and $S_2$ simultaneously, and when the sub-paths meet in the middle, join them to make result paths.
-In most cases, the second apporach should be more efficient as it can reduce the number of intermediate results.
-However, the question is that, is the middle vertex in the path always the best choice for the join?
+Finding such paths in large graphs is challenging due to the explosion of intermediate results.
+Two strategies are common: (1) single-direction expansion, expanding $k$ hops from $S_1$ and filtering ends in $S_2$; (2) bidirectional search, starting from $S_1$ and $S_2$ simultaneously, joining sub-paths when they meet in the middle.
+Bidirectional search is generally more efficient, but is the middle vertex in the path always the best choice for the join?
 Our case study shows that it is not always true.
-We elaborate the details in the following experiments.